 There were minor figures who also went bonkers.
-Rod Dreher was a conventional Catholic Conservative in the Sam Francis vein.
+Rod Dreher was a conventional Catholic conservative in the Sam Francis vein.
 Then he started getting squirrelly, writing about “crunchy-cons” and then he wandered off to find himself.
 His work today has all the hallmarks of a man who was defined by his faith and then lost his faith.
 There’s a maudlin obsession with suffering.
 The source story is here.
-My bullshit meter is at eleven on this one.
-Poor people don’t write books, even in England.
+The bullshit meter is at eleven on this one.
 A little google work and I see it is a hoax.

 The fact is we have four types of poor people in America.
 The first and most common is the dependency class.
-Unless you’re like me, these are the folks you never see.
+These are the folks you never see.
 They live in the bad areas or what you assume to be bad areas.
 In the ghetto, the women get on the dole and the men sell drugs, get high and get in trouble.
 There are some of the other type of ghetto dweller.
 This is the working poor.
 These people have jobs and try to live decent lives.
-Ferguson Missouri was full of this sort until the liberals moved a section of the St. Louis ghetto to Ferguson.

 Then you have the temporary poor.
 These are young people starting out and divorced mothers trying to bounce back.
 The former often made some poor early choices and are struggling to recover.
 They do and it builds character.
 The latter are women who end up divorced with kids and living in an apartment.
 Again, it is temporary.
 Eventually their salary rises and the kids move on or they find a new man.
 The thing with this group is they just don’t have money.
 That’s different than poverty, which has a behavior component.
 Give these people more money and they put it away for a rainy day.